 Smaller, targeted, and triggered email sends

-Conversely, this email marketing approach targets smaller groups of recipients, which are often segmented according to specific criteria, such as geographic location, age group, interests, professional titles, and more.
+Conversely, this email marketing approach targets smaller groups of recipients, often segmented according to specific criteria, such as geographic location, age group, interests, professional titles, and more.

-The goal of email marketing triggers is to send a specific message that applies to that particular group or segment.
-This targeted approach is often more personalized and speaks to the recipient group’s specific needs, interests, or pain points in an attempt to solve a problem, provide a solution or recommendation.
+Email marketing triggers aim to send a specific message that applies to that particular group or segment.
+This targeted approach is often more personalized and speaks to the recipient group’s specific needs, interests, or pain points to solve a problem, and provide a solution or recommendation.

-There are many advantages to set email triggers to send smaller and more targeted emails.
+There are many advantages to setting email triggers to send smaller and more targeted emails.
 In addition to providing your audience with a better user experience with a personalized message that actually “speaks” to them, triggered emails also provide far better results.
-In fact, when compared with big-batch email sends trigger emails are a whopping 497 percent more effective in terms of higher click rates and higher conversion rates.

-Additionally, because email triggers rely on technology and automation to work, this requires using a specific tool to ensure this happens when it’s supposed to happen, and every time.
+Additionally, because email triggers rely on technology and automation, this requires using a specific tool to ensure this happens when it’s supposed to happen, and every time.
 Without the right tool, this can get complicated.